akane0915/national-parks-api-rails/README.md

 This API includes:
 - Endpoints for GET requests
 - Endpoints for POST, PATCH, PUT, DELETE requests (Authenticated Users Only)
-- A RANDOM endpoint that randomly returns a park.
+- An endpoint that randomly returns a park.
-- An endpoint to allow users to search by park name.
+- Endpoints to allow users to search by park name, state, square miles, fauna, and year.
+- An Endpoint that orders the parks by oldest date (date founded).
-- Exception Handling.
+- Exception Handling for Errors and Success messages.
-- Complete testing with request specs.
+- Testing with request specs.

 Additional Functionality:
 - Pagination (Will_Paginate Gem)
 - Serialization (Active_Model_Serializers Gem)
 - Authentication (Devise and JWT Gems)

-Endpoints (Model Scopes):
-- xyz

 ## Database Seeding